Hsu-Che-Wei/GeneSys/README.md

 ## Tutorial

 **This tutorial has been stable since September 17, 2025.
-As a reminder, you must train the model before attempting generation.**
+As a reminder, you must train the model before attempting generation.
+Please follow the steps in numerical order.**

 ### 0. Install GeneSys (Please use GPU node to install !!)
 ```